 A security risk analysis is a vital part of the risk management process.
 According to the HIPAA Security Rule, all HIPAA-covered organizations must conduct them.
-A risk analysis helps your organization prevent, detect, contain, and correct security violations.
+This analysis helps your organization prevent, detect, contain, and correct security violations.

 However, the rule itself is rather broad: